LucianoBestia/dodrio_multi_component/README.md

 16.05.2019 Another approach I try is to put cache fields inside the components.
 They will be copied or cloned from the app_data.
 Having 2 copies enables to check if anything has changed and invalidates the Render Cache.
 It looks promising, but copying large amounts of data is not very nice.
+I separated the code in files/modules to explore the reusability of the RenderingComponents.
+I see now that the subComponents must know something about the RootRenderingComponents to be able to call the update method on click.
+Probably this can be solved with Traits?

 # just an example
 I created a silly example.